-To further fuel racial tensions some Romanians welcome the Sword’s killings and sees it as an ethnic cleansing, ridding the country of criminals.
+To further fuel racial tensions some Romanians welcome the Sword’s killings and see them as ethnic cleansing, ridding the country of criminals.
 Another death, another criminal gypsy less.
 The common perception exists that gypsies are too lazy to work and are involved in criminal activities throughout Europe.
 The vigilante killer is merely doing what the government and police fail dismally at.

 Sword has an unsolved crime at its core.
 A sword-wielding vigilante is ridding the city of criminals and gypsies, but we never find out what his motive is.
 It doesn’t deliver a clean-cut conclusion with satisfactory answers.
 The crime is merely a backdrop to highlight the corruption in a country still attempting to recover from decades of abuse by its leaders.
 Simultaneously it demonstrates the complicated nature of a society divided by class and race.